Malva pudding: Etymology

 There are various theories on the name, all of which are anecdotal.
 The Oxford English Dictionary says it comes from Afrikaans malvalekker, meaning "marshmallow" (ultimately from Latin malva, a mallow).
 This may arise from a resemblance between the pudding's texture and that of a marshmallow or a similar Afrikaner sweet, the malvelekker, made with the extract of marsh mallow.
 Malva is also Afrikaans for geranium (in the broad sense, including Pelargonium).
 Another botanical theory is that the batter was originally flavoured with the leaves of the lemon- or the rose-scented geranium, varieties of South African native plants.
 Another theory is that the sauce originally contained Malvasia (malmsey) wine.
 Proponents of this theory include brandy or sherry in the sauce.

 Popularity

 The dish is particularly popular in Afrikaans households and in general in Cape Town.
 According to Sarah Jampel, writing in 2016 for Food52, the dish "has come to dominate the South African dessert arena as a singular, untouchable pudding entity".

 The dish gained popularity on the West Coast of the United States after Oprah Winfrey's personal chef, Art Smith, served it for Christmas dinner in 2006 to pupils of the Oprah Winfrey Leadership Academy for Girls in South Africa.
+The dessert was a favorite of Nelson Mandela and Henry Kissinger.